 - Passport, valid for at least 6 months - A letter of support from the UW and a copy of your student ID - Travel itinerary, receipt, and copy of e-tickets - Travel insurance documents - Credit cards, including the one you used to purchase your airplane ticket (Please note that credit cards are not accepted in most places, even in Lilongwe.
 Plan to use cash.
 Beware that there are no ATMs in Mua and withdrawing money can be problematic.
 Consider travelers' checks for paying for room and board.
-The two 2015 students paid \$600 shared housing for six weeks.

-- Personal medications (see below)

-- GHCE Syllabus and medical textbooks

-- Stethoscope and other medical supplies (see below)

-- Back-up pair of glasses, if needed

-- Sunscreen and mosquito repellent

-- Power adapters (Malawi uses the British-type plug)

-- Flash drive

-- Swimsuit

-- Hat (for protection from sun and rain)

-- Flip-flops or Crocs

-- Sturdy, comfortable shoes that look nice enough for the hospital

-- Hand sanitizer several, including one for you to carry in white coat pocket.
+The 2017 students paid \$20 per day to stay at the Mua parish with the priests. - Personal medications (see below) - GHCE Syllabus and medical textbooks - Stethoscope and other medical supplies (see below) - Back-up pair of glasses, if needed - Sunscreen and mosquito repellent - Power adapters (Malawi uses the British-type plug) - \\\ Portable charger for cell phone given frequent power outages - Flash drive - Swimsuit - Hat (for protection from sun and rain) - Flip-flops or Crocs - Sturdy, comfortable shoes that look nice enough for the hospital - Hand sanitizer several, including one for you to carry in white coat pocket